Tineco A10 Review

 Cleaning Head22.58 CFM35 CFM

-It isn’t too far behind with regards to the airflow at the cleaning head.
+It isn’t too far behind with the airflow at the cleaning head.
 The A10 has slightly less than the V8 at the low setting (22.58 vs. 26 CFM) and max setting (35 vs. 36.95 CFM)

-Compared to the Dyson V7, the A10 has more power at the default (31.5 vs. 29 CFM) and max setting (51 vs. 50 CFM).
+Compared to the Dyson V7, the A10 has more power at both the default (31.5 vs. 29 CFM) and maximum settings (51 vs. 50 CFM).

 Considering the current price of the A10 Hero, which is under $200, it does provide a lot of value for money.